bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 {% callout(type="info") %}

 You can include multiple queries within a single system, allowing you to access component data in more flexible ways.
 But, if Bevy is handing out mutable references to component data in safe Rust, how does it ensure that users don't invoke undefined behavior due to the forbidden [mutable aliasing]?

 Bevy protects against this by examining the [`Access`] of each of the system params in each systems, then panicking if they could conflict.

 System params conflict if the data they are accessing overlaps and at least one of the accesses are mutable.
 You can avoid this by ensuring that your access is provably disjoint: `Without` can be very helpful.

-If you run into this, you'll be pointed to the [B0002] error page, which has advice on how to fix and avoid this problem.
+If you run into this you'll be pointed to the [B0002] error page, which has advice on how to fix and avoid this problem.

 [mutable aliasing]: https://doc.rust-lang.org/rust-by-example/scope/borrow/alias.html
 [`Access`]: https://dev-docs.bevy.org/bevy/ecs/query/struct.Access.html
 [B0002]: https://bevy.org/learn/errors/b0002/
 {% end %}

-By changing our [`QueryData`] terms from `&Life` to `&mut Life`, we change the type of [query item] returned, changing the type of object we get when we iterate over our queries.
+By changing our [`QueryData`] terms from `&Life` to `&mut Life`, we change the type of [query item] returned.
+This also changes the type of object we get when we iterate over our queries.
 `Query<&Life>` corresponds to a `&Life`, giving us direct read-only access to data inside of our world.
 However, you may have noticed that `Query<&mut Life>` returns a [`Mut<Life>`].
 Why?

 This [smart pointer] wraps a `&mut T` and allows Bevy to automatically detect changes.
 While this is talked about in more depth in the chapter on [change detection], it's helpful to know that [`Changed`] and [`Added`] are both query filters.

 [reference]: https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html
 [query item]: https://dev-docs.bevy.org/bevy/ecs/query/trait.QueryData.html#associatedtype.Item